-PHI252 East Asian Philosophy (3)
+PHI252 Chinese and Japanese Philosophy (3)

-Survey of East Asian philosophy, focusing on three philosophical (and religious) traditions, Confucianism, Daoism, and Buddhism, and their differing views of human nature, culture and ritual, our relation to the world, and how best to live.
+Survey of Chinese and Japanese philosophy.
+We will focus on three main philosophical (and religious)

+traditions: Confucianism, Daoism, and Buddhism.
+They take strikingly different positions on important issues such as the nature of human beings, the value of culture and ritual, the relation between humans, the divine, and nature, and the best way to live.

-Attributes: GE2: AALA, GE2A: AALA, Effective Expression/Written, Ethical Reflection, Liberal Arts,
+- GE2: AALAGE2A: AALA

+- Effective Expression/Written

+- Ethical Reflection

+- Liberal Arts

+- Systematic Inquiry

-Systematic Inquiry, GE3: WRLD
+- GE3: WRLD